Identifying the matrix ring: algorithms for quaternion algebras and quadratic forms: Algebras with a standard involution and quadratic forms

 Let $Q:M \to R$ be a quadratic form over $R$.
-Then since $R$ is a PID, $M$ is free of rank $n$, say.
+Then since $R$ is a PID, $M$ is free; let $n$ be the rank of $M$ over $R$.
 We will now seek to find a basis for $R^n$ in which a quadratic form $Q$ has a particularly simple form: we will seek to diagonalize $Q$ as far as possible.
-In cases where $1/2 \in R$, we can accomplish a full diagonalization; otherwise, we can at least break up the form orthogonally into distinguished forms of dimension at most $2$, as follows.
+In cases where $2 \in R^\times$, we can accomplish a full diagonalization; otherwise, we can at least break up the form orthogonally into indecomposable and distinguished forms of dimension at most $2$, as follows.

-A quadratic form $Q$ over $R$ is \emph{atomic} if either: \begin{enumroman} \item $Q \cong \la a \ra$ for some $a \in R^\times$, or \item $1/2 \not \in R$ and $Q \cong [a,b,c]$ with $a,b,c \in R$ satisfying
+A quadratic form $Q$ over $R$ is \emph{atomic} if either: \begin{enumroman} \item $Q \cong \la a \ra$ for some $a \in R^\times$, or \item $2 \not \in R^\times$ and $Q \cong [a,b,c]$ with $a,b,c \in R$ satisfying